Make Amendments To Your Existing Estate Plan

 Why Amend Your Estate Plan | Common Changes

 Typical reasons for reviewing and updating your estate planning documents include marriage or divorce or a relationship entering domestic partnership or common law marriage.
-As children come into your family, you may want to consider the guardian you have chosen for them in the event you are incapable of their care.
+As children come into your family, you may want to consider the guardian you have chosen for them in the event that you become incapacitated.
 A new baby or adoption, or wishing to disinherit a spouse or child, will also require legal amendments to your previous plan.

 Choosing to leave money to a charity, adding a beneficiary, having a blended family, moving to a new state, or having a loved one with special needs can have substantial impacts on your planning for the future.
-We can work with complex family and financial situations to help benefit you — whether that means adding trustees, powers of attorney or merely changing your living will.
+We can work with complex family and financial situations to help you — whether that means amending your will or creating trusts or powers of attorney.

 We Can Help You Create A Personalized Estate Plan

 When you work with us, you will always receive the individualized help that suits your specific needs.
 Our estate planning knowledge and years of experience can tackle even the most complex situations.
-Call our Houston, Texas, firm to schedule a complimentary initial consultation and discuss your legal needs.
+Contact our Houston firm to schedule a complimentary initial consultation and discuss your legal needs.
 Call today at 866-456-2361 or contact us by using our online form.